The Oracle Part 1

 39. To surmise that would acknowledge, that it is based on an unfounded theory that is solely shared by a handful of philosophers.

-40. On the contrary, it is expressed in science and religion as well.
+40. On the contrary, it is expressed amply, in the thematic ideas of science and religion, as well in their variety.

 41. What we know to be the genuine truth of intellect is resolved, by the impact of its capacity.

-42. The Oracle attests to its great power and the properties that it possesses.
+42. The Oracle attests to its great power and the properties that it possesses, with its irreducible variables.

-43. As human beings we are not infallible, and our thoughts are prone to mistakes.
+43. As human beings we are not infallible, and our thoughts are prone to mistakes and zoilism.

-44. It is intellect that maintains the fluidity of our continuous ideas and thoughts.
+44. It is intellect that maintains the fluidity of our continuous ideas and thoughts in our diachronicity.

 45. There is not one antevenient or gradual path to ascertain its complete fulfilment.

-46. What you then apply from this concept shall be understood, as the firm acknowledgement of an active intelligence.
+46. What you then apply from this concept will be understood, as the firm acknowledgement of an active intelligence.

-47. We cannot overlook the mere emphasis of that actual implication with renitence.
+47. We cannot overlook the mere emphasis of that actual implication, with renitence and contradictory surmises that are rhetorical.

-48. Instruction has always been considered the initiative, for the basis of any form of intelligence.
+48. Instruction has always been considered the initiative, for the basis of any developing form of intelligence.

 51. Although the argument can be elenctic, this method of teaching through enquiry is quite effective in obtaining intellect.

-52. Herein is the argument and its necessity.
+52. Herein is the argument and its necessity that at times is debated, with discursive arguments and presuppositions.

-53. Therefore, the purport that it serves is recognised subjectively.
+53. Therefore, the purport that it serves is recognised subjectively and expounded, on the basis of its influence and relevance.

 54. Intellect is determined, from the conglomeration of multiple thoughts and ideas that have progressed into a substantial concept.